millejoh/emacs-ipython-notebook/doc/source/index.rst

 2. If you have token or password authentication enabled then you will need to call ``M-x ein:notebooklist-login`` and enter the appropriate password.

 3. Hit ``M-x ein:notebooklist-open`` to open notebook list.
-This will open :ref:`notebook list <notebook-list-commands>` buffer.
+This will open the :ref:`notebook list <notebook-list-commands>` buffer.

 4. In the notebook list buffer, you can open notebooks by selecting the